 Deschutes River (Pelton Dam to mouth)

 This lower 100 miles of central Oregon’s defining waterway is one of America’s best trout streams and also produces some thrilling steelhead fishing.
 The lower Deschutes is a mecca that attracts fly anglers from across the U.S. and world.
-Although the Deschutes has a year-round fishery, anglers often rate the salmon fly and stonefly hatch of late May and early June the peak time for trout.
+Although the Deschutes has a year-round rainbow trout fishery, anglers often rate the salmon fly and stonefly hatch of late May and early June the peak time for these native redsides.
 Trout fishing is generally best above Sherars Falls (downstream from Maupin) up to Pelton Dam near Warm Springs.
 Glacial runoff from the White River can cloud the lower Deschutes, but good trout fishing also occurs downriver through Macks Canyon to the mouth.
 Much of the Deschutes is open year-round, but there is a seasonal closure for trout fishing where it borders the Warm Springs Indian Reservation.
 While a modest harvest of native trout is allowed on the Deschutes, most anglers practice catch and release on these prized fish.
 Steelheading on the Deschutes is another of the great fishing experiences in Oregon.
 The summer steelhead run includes both hatchery and wild fish, but only the fin-clipped steelhead may be kept.
 In July, and improving in the next couple months, the steelhead fishing starts where the Deschutes spills into the Columbia River near The Dalles.
 The river’s own run is augmented by upriver Columbia fish that turn into the colder Deschutes during late summer.
 The steelhead spread up the Deschutes as far as Pelton by early fall, and catches peak near Maupin from mid-September through October but can hold up through December.
 The Deschutes also has both spring and fall chinook, with seasons allowed when strong runs justify some harvest.
 While most of the lower river is open only to fishing with artificial flies and lures, bait angling is allowed in a short stretch below Sherars Falls, where most of the river’s salmon are landed.

 This spring-fed and idyllic fly-fishing only stream southwest of Bend is a tributary of the Deschutes River.
 It boasts wild populations of redband (native rainbow), brook and brown trout, but it also is seasonally stocked with hatchery rainbow trout from Fall River Hatchery (on State Road 42) up to its headwater springs.
 The river is open year-round.